cassyblaise/cassypost/content/articles/2022-08-30-what-is-web3-and-why-is-it-important.md

 Web2.0 platforms are mostly centralized services owned by big tech corporations like Twitter, Facebook, Apple, Google, and Amazon.

 These top companies began to control a disproportionate amount of the traffic and value generated on the web.
 Users don’t have control over their data, these companies where users save their data in their centralized database are in charge of the user data and can do whatever they want from it.

-This is why web2.0 is called read-write web.
+This is why web2.0 is called read-write web.\

-\
-**WEB3.0(WEB3)**
+**WEB 3.0(WEB3)**

 Web 3.0 is a decentralized web built on blockchain, web2.0 and web3.0 have a few some similarity but the major difference is that web3 is decentralized.
+You can think of Web3 to be read-write-own.

 The term “Web3.0” was coined by ethereum and Polkadot co-founder Gavin Wood in 2014 while on ethereum.
 Gavin Wood refers to web3.0 as a decentralized online ecosystem based on blockchain.